ZdravkoDimitrovArnaudov/AOS-XV6-RISCV/Projects/P0/README.md

 7. Create a vagrant instance in the top level directory
 8. Create a [Fast Short](## Fast Sort Program) program (see next section). it inside vagrant
 9. Commit the changes into your branch and push them to gitlab
-10. Run the tests and send me mege request with the results (see # Evaluation)
+10. Run the tests and send me mege request with the results [See Evaluation](# Evaluation)

 ## Fast Sort Program